-For one, almost every speech from Pope Francis elicits a littany of articles by Rome’s apologists who struggle to “clean up” the mess he creates.
-Its like trying to dress up a monkey as a dove while its ugly face and hairy tail keep popping out.
+For one, almost every speech from Pope Francis elicits a litany of articles by Rome’s apologists who struggle to “clean up” the mess he creates.
+It’s like trying to dress up a monkey as a dove while its ugly face and hairy tail keep popping out.
 Like Merida’s efforts in Brave, to prevent others from seeing that the Queen had changed to a beast.

 The Israelites were in a similar condition in Jeremiah’s time.
 Their prophets were mediums of Baal and the people had replaced God with idols.
-Their “two great evils” was: they had forsaken God, the Living Water and had dug for themselves “broken cisterns that cannot hold water” (Jer.
+They had forsaken God, the Living Water and had dug for themselves “broken cisterns that cannot hold water” (Jer.
 2:13).

-This aptly fits Catholicism.
+This aptly fits Roman Catholicism.
 Its theological landscape is a strange one – full of unexpected detours, inconsistencies and surprisingly contradictory backwaters.
 Let’s look at some examples:

 1. The ecumenical and “infallible” Council of Florence decreed: